ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   - To inform the AS about C opting in to use the SDC workflow.

-  - To request the AS that the follow-up successful access token response will have to include certain information, in case the AS has successfully uploaded the access token to the RS.
+  - To request the AS that the follow-up successful access token response includes certain information, if the AS has successfully uploaded the access token to the RS.

   - To inform C that the AS has attempted to upload the issued access token to the RS, specifying whether the uploading has succeeded or failed.

 * When the SDC workflow is used, it remains possible for C to always obtain the issued access token from the AS.

-  That is, by specifying the value 2 for the "token_upload" parameter in the access token request, C will ensure to receive the access token from the AS, even in case the AS successfully uploads the access token to the RS on behalf of C.
+  That is, by specifying the value 2 for the "token_upload" parameter in the access token request, C will ensure to receive the access token from the AS, even if the AS successfully uploads the access token to the RS on behalf of C.

   This is useful in profiles of ACE where C can re-upload the same access token to the RS by itself, e.g., in order to perform a key update like defined for the OSCORE profile {{RFC9203}}.

 ## DTLS Profile

 When the RPK mode of the DTLS profile is used (see {{Section 3.2 of RFC9202}}), it becomes possible for the AS to effectively issue an access token intended to an audience that includes multiple RSs.

-This is enabled by the parameters "rs_cnf2" and "audience2" defined in {{sec-rs_cnf2-audience2}}, as well as by the "anchor_cnf" parameter defined in {{sec-anchor_cnf}}.
-This seamlessly applies also if the profile uses Transport Layer Security (TLS) {{RFC8446}}, as defined in {{RFC9430}}.
+This is enabled by the parameters "rs_cnf2" and "audience2" defined in {{sec-rs_cnf2-audience2}} as well as by the "anchor_cnf" parameter defined in {{sec-anchor_cnf}}.
+This seamlessly applies also if the profile uses Transport Layer Security (TLS) {{RFC8446}} as defined in {{RFC9430}}.

 ## EDHOC and OSCORE Profile

 When the EDHOC and OSCORE profile is used {{I-D.ietf-ace-edhoc-oscore-profile}}, it becomes possible for the AS to effectively issue an access token intended to an audience that includes multiple RSs.

-This is enabled by the parameters "rs_cnf2" and "audience2" defined in {{sec-rs_cnf2-audience2}}, as well as by the "anchor_cnf" parameter defined in {{sec-anchor_cnf}}.
+This is enabled by the parameters "rs_cnf2" and "audience2" defined in {{sec-rs_cnf2-audience2}} as well as by the "anchor_cnf" parameter defined in {{sec-anchor_cnf}}.

 # Open Points # {#sec-open-points}